megraves/326GitWorkflowLab/README.md

 ## Intended learning outcomes (ILOs)

 Students are expected to distinguish between different types of workflows for managing a git repository and know how to deal with merge conflicts.
 They will also learn how to communicate with other team members in a git setting to get changes implemented and pushed.
 They’ll understand the importance of tests in ensuring the production branch is reliably functional.

+## Tickets

+For each of these issues create a corresponding ticket in the Issues tab of the repository.
+Be sure to add the appropriate label, description and title.

+[ ] Feature change
+[ ] New Feature
+[ ] Bug Fix